MartaKMB/MartaKMB/README.md

 ### 👩‍💻 Work experience

-I get my first job in tech industry in 2018 at [RSQ Technologies](https://www.rsqtechnologies.com/), where I was involved in developing web (React) apllications.
+I get my first job in tech industry in 2018 at [RSQ Technologies](https://www.rsqtechnologies.com/), where I was involved in developing web (React) applications.

 Last years I worked for my own. 🙌